darwinia-network/crab-docs/docs/builders/tools/truffle.md

 ---
 title: Truffle
+sidebar_position: 6
-description: Learn how to configure Truffle to add a local Moonbeam development node and the Moonbase Alpha TestNet as networks for testing and deploying Solidity smart contracts.
+description: Learn how to configure Truffle to add a local Pangolin development node and the Pangolin TestNet as networks for testing and deploying Solidity smart contracts.
 ---

 # Truffle

 ![Intro diagram](/images/integrations/integrations-truffle-banner.png)

-## Introduction {: #introduction }
+## Introduction

 [Truffle](https://www.trufflesuite.com/truffle) is a popular development framework for compiling, testing, and deploying Solidity smart contracts.
-Since Moonbeam is Ethereum compatible, with a few lines of extra configuration, you can use Truffle as you normally would with Ethereum to develop on Moonbeam.
+Since Pangolin is Ethereum compatible, with a few lines of extra configuration, you can use Truffle as you normally would with Ethereum to develop on Pangolin.

-## Configure Truffle to Connect to Moonbeam {: #configure-truffle-to-connect-to-moonbeam }
+## Configure Truffle to Connect to Pangolin

 If you haven't yet, you'll want to globally install Truffle: